 Judge Kills Louisiana Restriction on Abortion

 BATON ROUGE, La.
-(CN) — Finding a Louisiana law restricting abortion unconstitutional and discriminatory against poor women, a federal judge Wednesday permanently enjoined its enforcement, citing a 2016 U.S. Supreme Court ruling against a similar law in Texas.
+(CN) — Finding a Louisiana law restricting abortion unconstitutional and discriminatory against poor women, a federal judge permanently enjoined its enforcement Wednesday, citing a 2016 U.S. Supreme Court ruling against a similar law in Texas.

 Louisiana’s Act 620, signed into law by then-Governor Bobby Jindal in 2014, requires doctors who perform abortions to have admitting privileges to a hospital within 30 miles.

 U.S. District Judge John deGravelles, in a previous preliminary opinion, barred the state from enforcing the rule, but the Fifth Circuit reversed.
-Arkansas, however, agreed not to enforce the rule until further notice.
+Louisiana, however, agreed not to enforce the rule until further notice.

 Last summer the U.S. Supreme Court reversed a Fifth Circuit ruling upholding the similar Texas law.